lucidsoftware/lucid-programming-competition-2017/problems/spatial-indexing/description.md

 # Spatial Indexing

-A Lucidchart or Lucidpress document is made up of a list of items on the page.
-When the user performs an action (a click or drag, for example), we often need to look through this list for nearby items to know how to handle the user input (select a block, connect a line).
-Unfortunately, for documents with lots of shapes searching through the entire list takes too long.
+A Lucidchart or Lucidpress page has a collection of items.
+When the user performs an action (a click or drag, for example), we often need to find nearby items to know how to handle the user input (select a block, connect a line).

-For this problem we'll simplify each shape to just it's center point.
+For this problem, we'll simplify each item to just its center point.
-We need to find which shape on the page is closest to where the user action occured.
+Your task is to quickly find the item closest to where a user action occurs.

-The next section gives some information on k-d trees, which will be very helpful in constructing a 2-d tree for solving this problem.
+Searching through the entire list takes too long if there are lots of items.
+The next section gives some information on k-d trees, which can be used to create 2-d tree, for efficient spatial searching.

-## k-d Trees
+### k-d Tree

 A k-dimensional tree is a space-partitioning data structure devised to allow fast querying of points in k-dimensions.

-It is usually implemented as a binary tree, where each layer partitions the points along an axis.
-The axis of division cycles through the dimensions as you decend the tree.
-For example, in 3 dimentions: first x, then y, then z, then x, etc. Each node contains a single point, and all points in the left sub-tree are less than or equal to that point with respect to the current axis, and all points in the right sub-tree are greater than or equal to that point with respect to the current axis.
+The implementation here is a binary tree, where each level partitions the points along an axis, which cycles as you descend the tree.
+In two dimensions, it would divide first by x, then y, then x, etc. Each node contains a single point, a left sub-tree of points less than or equal to it, and a right sub-tree of points are greater than or equal to it.

-Given a list of points, the following recursive algorithm uses a median-finding sort to construct a balanced k-d tree containing those points.
+The following recursive algorithm taken from [Wikipedia](https://en.wikipedia.org/wiki/K-d_tree) constructs a balanced k-d tree using a median-finding sort.

 ```
 function kdtree (list of points pointList, int depth)
 {